Carl Pfeufer: Early life and career

 Though raised in New York City, New York, Carl Pfeufer was born in Mexico, as were his three older brothers, Herbert J., Alfred E., and Emil F. Pfeufer, while younger brothers James F. and William G. Pfeufer were born in Texas and New Jersey, respectively, and sister Ethel M. Pfeufer, the youngest child, and mother Anna (Mongold) Pfeufer, were born in New York State.
 The family returned to the United States in 1913.
 His father, Alfred Pfeufer, born in Comfort, Texas, died in 1919 after the family settled in New York, where his mother had been born.

 Sources differ as to Pfeufer's later education.
 Either he attended the college Cooper Union directly after high school, or he attended Cooper Union at age 16 after attending a two-year vocational school for commercial art.
 He won a Hors Concours award for his life drawings, and later attended the National Academy of Design, where he was compelled to turn down a Prix de Rome scholarship due to family obligations.
-He continued hus studyies at the Grand Central School of Art, the Art Students League of New York, and privately with the American Impressionist painter William Starkweather.
+He continued his studies at the Grand Central School of Art, the Art Students League of New York, and privately with the American Impressionist painter William Starkweather.

 In the 1930s, Pfeufer found work as a staff artist for the newspaper then known as The Brooklyn Daily Eagle.
 He also did magazine illustration, both for pulp magazines and for glossy magazines such as Macfadden Publications' Liberty, for which he painted covers.